 Commission involvement

-The EC is informed of the project and contacted EP services for further information, furthermore Council users hinted that the EC participation to the project could be beneficial.
+The EC is informed of the project and contacted EP services for further information, furthermore Council users hinted that the EC participation to the project will be beneficial.
 The participants all agreed that EC must be involved at least as an observer.
 Options on the EC involvement will be assessed by the Steering Committee and a decision taken on its final role in the project.

 EC is a key actor at the interinstitutional level and participates at different actions, thus governance is needed among the three institutions to coordinate initiatives such as: Common Drafting Platform (LEOS/LegisWeb), Trilogue Table Editor, IFC, IMMC, ...